Knox Township, Jay County, Indiana

 Knox Township is one of twelve townships in Jay County, Indiana, United States.
-As of the 2010 census, its population was 503 and it contained 215 housing units.
+As of the 2020 census, its population was 477 (down from 503 at 2010) and it contained 194 housing units.

 History

 Knox Township was organized in 1839.
 It was named after Knox County, Ohio.

 Geography

 According to the 2010 census, the township has a total area of 23.7 sqmi, all land.
 The streams of Bit Run, Corrode Run, Cowboy Run, Crooked Creek, Harris Creek, Holster Creek, Mud Creek, Oak Run, Oval Run, Phillips Run, Rustic Run and Wire Run run through this township.